Online Test and Tag Training FAQs

 Is this course suitable for Queensland?

-This course is nationally accredited by www.time.net.au and is suitable for any state in Australia for someone wishing to test and tag professionally.
-In Queensland as well as completing the course you must be a registered electrical contractor.
-To find out more about this please visit this link –https://www.worksafe.qld.gov.au/licensing-and-registrations/electrical-licences/electrical-contactor-licences
+Testing and Tagging in Queensland.
+This online course is a nationally accredited Test & Tag certificate issued by www.time.net.au (RTO No.40058) and is suitable for any state in Australia for someone wishing to test and tag professionally.

 How are the assessments done?